Perfect Sense (2011) - Review

 Image: IFC Films

 What helped with all of it was the amazing score by Max Richter.
 I cannot stress enough how much of my opinion of this movie rests on the music playing in the background.
 I can't think of the last time the music was so important to my enjoyment of a film.
-As iconic and great as Hanz Zimmer's soundtrack to Inception is, I feel like the film would still stand on it's own if it were removed.
+As iconic and great as Hanz Zimmer's soundtrack to Inception is, I feel like the film would still stand on its own if it were removed.
 For Perfect Sense, however, I think that without the music, it wouldn't nearly be as powerful.

 It's a powerful soundtrack that is able to evoke the emotions on the screen in a way I don't hear often.
 Examples of similar moments that stand out in my mind include how the string instruments slowly whine in The Dark Knight when the Joker is on screen to make the tension higher, or the jubilation that comes when the Back to the Future theme song kicks in at just the right moment as Marty goes forward in time from 1955.
 The score of Perfect Sense manages to evoke intense sorrow, tension, and optimism using a soft melancholic tone that works well to amplify the intended mood.
 If the music was not there and replaced by something far less primal and emotional, the moments would not have had a lasting impact and I would have thought this was just a quick mash-up film between the Sci-Fi and Lifetime networks.